 So if you want to try Montessori at home, be very loose about it since your child is (and has been in) a non-Montessori school.

 Looking for affordable Montessori and homeschool lessons?
-Visit my website Montessori for the Earth: affordable Montessori for birth to age nine.
-Click here to see the Montessori and parenting books I recommend!
+Visit my website Montessori for the Earth: affordable Montessori for birth to age nine; like our Montessori Facebook page here; become a patron!